The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

-You've seen H2O2 and biological treatment suggested as possibilities, plus Bert Gielen's explanation of when aeration alone might work and when it won't.
-You've also seen his recommendation of how to start choosing what to do.
-Please try to pose your question in terms of the discussion already on the table so we can keep moving forward instead of in circles :-)
+H2O2 and biological treatment were suggested as possibilities, plus Bert Gielen's explanation of when aeration alone might work and when it won't.
+He posted his recommendations of how to start choosing what to do...
+Please try to pose your question in terms of this discussion already on the table so we don't just run in circles :-)

-It might help to tell us the wastewater volume, whether it is treated in batches or continuously, what COD you are starting at, and what COD you would like to achieve.
+Please tell us the wastewater volume, whether it is treated in batches or continuously, what COD you are starting at, and what COD you'd like to achieve.
 Thanks!

 Ted Mooney, P.E.
 RET